 If you have questions or feedback on the Procure IT Framework, please email email@example.com

 Benefits for suppliers

-- The Scheme offers an online application process.
+- The scheme offers an online application process.
 To apply you must first become a NSW Government registered supplier.
-Become a supplier today.
+Become a registered supplier today.

 - The "always open" policy allows new suppliers to register at any time, increasing accessibility and competition in ICT procurement for NSW Government.

 - Streamlined categories of ICT services align with the NSW Government Beyond Digital Strategy, making it clear what the ICT needs of government are and how the supplier can meet them.
 Suppliers are not restricted in the number of categories that they can apply for.

 - The scheme drives competition, providing buyers with greater choice and access to new suppliers and emerging technologies.
 This is because the scheme is open to new suppliers on an ongoing basis.

 - Risk assessment tools are available to help agencies select appropriate suppliers for their individual requirements.